Korpics/BandMate/README.md

 A Full-Stack Application that matches users with potential band members based on Music Influence, Genre, Distance, or Instrument.

+Jerry McJamsAlot has been playing a ton of guitar in his small dark apartment lately.
+He would like to take things a step further and maybe try to start a band.
+The issue is that Jerry grew up listening to Robert Smith and dancing to Crystal Castles - and had no interest in collabing with his childhood friend Mikey - who was a huge U2 fan (Me too Mikey, Boy was a great album).
+Yet because of Jerry's limited resources(and friends), he had no choice but to attempt formation with one of the only musicians he's currently in touch with.
+Knowing this, he decided to to download BandMate - an application for musicians who would like to quickly connect with like minded individuals NYC musicians in hopes of forming a band.
+Jerry has started many bands in the past - but always found that he was pouring hours of invested time into a band of musicians that simply do not mix.
+Knowing this application was meant for talanted musicians to address their needs efficiently, Jerry gave it a try.. and managed to get a few matches in just a handful of hours.

 Wireframes
 https://imgur.com/a/d9HDLbJ